 In this light, key questions for ecosystem service indicators include:

-- What is a good indicator and what is the difference between optimal indicators and the indicator we actually use?
+- What is an optimal indicator and what is the difference between optimal indicators and the indicator we actually use?

 - How to measure different components of the ecosystem service process or ‘cascade’: